second-state/buidl/README.md

 ## Make contributions

-If you want to make contributions to BUIDL, follow the following steps to run your own BUIDL.
+If you want to make contributions to BUIDL, follow the following steps to run BUIDL locally.

 ### Project setup
 ```